bluebanquise/bluebanquise/resources/documentation/monitoring/node_exporter.rst

   # TYPE process_max_fds gauge
   process_max_fds 1024

 There are a lot of information given by node_exporter.
-It is a very heavy exporter, that is generally not running on compute nodes, in order to not loose any computing power.
+It is an heavy exporter, that is generally not run on compute nodes, in order to prevent any loss of computational power.

 Some of the information given are the following: